-This easy stove-top porchetta style stuffed rolled turkey breast recipe is packed with flavors.
-The stuffing is made with sausage and lots of herbs, the meat is juicy and tender, flavorful to the max!
+This easy stuffed rolled turkey breast recipe porchetta style is packed with flavors.
+The stuffing is made with sausage and lots of herbs de Provence, the meat is juicy and tender, flavorful to the max!

 This stuffed turkey breast is very easy to make, the only delicate part is in slitting the turkey breast open, you can ask your butcher to do it for you or you can try doing it yourself, quite frankly it’s very easy, you just need a very sharp long knife.
 If you have any doubts, you can click here and check how Julia slits open and flattens a pork loin.